-In November 2013 I visited Myanmar (Burma) for 16 days.
-I had a private tour organized by Myanmar Travel.
+In November 2013 I visited Southeast Asia again on a visit to Myanmar (Burma) for 16 days.
+I had a private tour organized by Myanmar Travel, now defunct.
 The organization of the trip was excellent, everything worked like clockwork.
 I had local guides and drivers at the different locations.
 To move between locations, I had three internal flights, twice I took public buses, and twice was driven by the guide/driver for the next destination.
 I had some problems understanding the first couple of guides due to their heavy accent.
 With the later guides I had less of a problem, this was probably partly due to the fact that I was getting used to their accent.
 The guides were all knowledgeable.
 The drivers were good, although a couple of them were driving very slowly, hardly ever over 50 km/h (31 mph), even on good roads outside cities.

 I arrived in Yangon in the morning after being in airplanes and airports for 36 hours.
 After cleaning up, we got started with sightseeing in Yangon.
 This was the first of three stops in that city.

 The next morning was an early departure on a flight to Heho.
 All the internal flights were in small twin engine turboprops.
 In Heho I was greeted by my new guide for the next few days.
 We drove from Heho to Kalaw.
 On the way we encountered a procession in support of the local monastery.
 In the afternoon and the next morning I visited temples in Kalaw.

 The next day we drove to Nyaungshwe on Inle Lake, where I stayed for two nights.
 After the first night in Nyaungshwe I went on an full-day excursion on Inle Lake on a small boat.

 After the second night in Nyaungshwe I drove back to Heho for a flight to Mandalay.